Ukraine peace deal falters as rebels show no sign of surrender

 U.S. and European officials say they will hold Moscow responsible and impose new economic sanctions if the separatists do not clear out of government buildings they have occupied across swathes of eastern Ukraine over the past two weeks.

-Washington, which signed last week's accord in Geneva along with Moscow, Kiev and the European Union, said it would decide "in days" on additional sanctions if Russia does not take steps to implement the agreement.
+Washington, which signed last week's accord along with Moscow, Kiev and the European Union, held open the possibility of slapping sanctions on Russian President Vladimir Putin personally, but suggested no such step would be taken soon.

-U.S. Secretary of State John Kerry urged his Russian counterpart, Sergei Lavrov, on Monday to help carry out the deal, including by "publicly calling on separatists to vacate illegal buildings and checkpoints", spokeswoman Jen Psaki said.
+U.S. Secretary of State John Kerry urged his Russian counterpart Sergei Lavrov on Monday to help implement the Geneva deal, including by "publicly calling on separatists to vacate illegal buildings and checkpoints", spokeswoman Jen Psaki said.

-"If they don't take steps in the coming days, there'll be consequences," she told a news briefing on Monday.
-"Obviously, we would have to make a decision in the matter of - in a matter of days - if there are going to be consequences for inaction."

-The United States and the European Union have imposed visa bans and asset freezes on some Russians over Moscow's annexation of Crimea from Ukraine last month.
-Those limited measures, designed not to have wider economic impact and to avoid deepening the crisis, have been mocked as pointless by Moscow.
+The United States and EU have imposed visa bans and asset freezes on some Russians over Moscow's annexation of Crimea from Ukraine last month.
+These limited measures, designed not to have wider economic impact and to avoid deepening the crisis, have been mocked as pointless by Moscow.

+Psaki said tougher measures may be in store.
+Asked by Russian radio station Ekho Moskvy in an interview on Twitter whether Washington was considering the possibility of targeting Putin personally, she replied: "Yes.
+Impt (important) to lay out consequences.
+U.S. able to sanction people, companies, and sectors."

+Psaki said the U.S. goal was easing the crisis rather than imposing more sanctions, but added: "Range of officials under consideration.
+Plenty to sanction before we would discuss President #Putin."

-Building a consensus on tougher measures is tricky in Europe where many countries rely on Russian energy exports.
+Washington and Brussels both say they are working on tougher measures they will impose unless Russia's allies in eastern Ukraine back down, although building a consensus is tricky in Europe where many countries rely on Russian energy exports.

-In its account of their telephone conversation, the Russian Foreign Ministry said Lavrov had called on Kerry to "influence Kiev, not let hotheads there provoke a bloody conflict" and to encourage it "to fulfil its obligations unflaggingly."
+In its account of their telephone conversation, the Russian Foreign Ministry said Lavrov had called on Kerry to "influence Kiev, not let hotheads there provoke a bloody conflict" and to encourage it "to fulfill its obligations unflaggingly".

 U.S. Vice President Joe Biden arrived in Kiev, where he is expected to announce a package of technical assistance.
 The visit is likely to be more important as a symbol of support than for any specific promises Biden makes in public.